It is difficult to get a man to understand something, when his salary depends on his not understanding it.Upton Sinclair

 Notice that the NPS largely assumes a ‘steady on’ approach, with no large changes in direction, while the SDS specifically aims to meet climate objectives, while spreading the benefits of the necessary technology transition as widely as possible.
 Both scenarios assume steady growth in the world economy.
 They just make very different assumptions about how that economy powers and feeds itself.

 The NPS suggests world oil production still has a lot of headroom left for increase, while if the SDS proves to be a more accurate projection, it suggests that we’ve reached ‘peak oil’.
 The difference is critical, because if the SDS is the path the world takes going forward, a lot of oil is going to be left underground.
 Some of those proven reserves will become, in effect, stranded assets.
+In July of 2020, BP and Shell both ‘wrote down’ the value of their reserves and projected future revenues from them, arguing that future demand is likely to decline from earlier estimates.

 This is why some writers like Mike Berners-Lee and Duncan Clark have argued that the current market value of proven reserves is the single largest impediment toward meaningful action on climate change.